 Our snorkel procedure is one of the industries safest and includes a safety vessel following the snorkelers for any early pickups, wetsuits, mask/fins, glove for protection and a noodle if you require it.
 We traverse the length of the wrecks, with our mother ship SUPERCAT moving to the opposite end to pick us up – no swimming back against the current!
 During the snorkel we feed the thousands of fish we encounter.

 Our Guided Snorkelling & Fishfeeding Tour of the Tangalooma wrecks is an optional extra on the day.
 Our cost of $20 per adult and $10 per child (up to 14 yrs) includes Eco Guides, safety vessel, wetsuits, mask/fins & noodle if required.
 Payment for this activity may be made on the morning of the trip.
 Please note that we have no EFTPOS facilities onboard and this payment must be in cash.

-Participants must be able to swim.
-For your comfort, you are welcome to bring your own mask/snorkel or wetsuit but please note the snorkelling fee will still apply.
+Please note, for your safety, participants must be able to swim.
+You are welcome to bring your own mask/snorkel/wetsuit, but the snorkelling fee will still apply.